RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

     Use `GET /payment-methods` to find a payment method ID.

-The response body contains the `taskId` for the task updating the subscription.
-You can use `GET /v1/tasks/<taskId>` to track the status of this task.
+The response body contains the `taskId` for the task that updates the subscription.
+You can use `GET /v1/tasks/<taskId>` to track the task's status.

 ## Delete a subscription